 Grady explained that her time in Brazil was eye-opening because she had to work with limited resources.
 For example, she told the NIH that syringes were washed and used multiple times because there were too few to go around.
 She said she often had to inject patients using syringes with blunt needles.

 5. Grady & Fauci Met While Caring for a Patient

 Grady met her husband of more than 30 years while caring for a patient.
 Fauci explained in a 2015 interview that he and Grady “met over the bed of a patient.”
 Grady was called in to translate for a patient who spoke Portuguese.

 Fauci raved about his wife in that interview as a “triple threat.
 She went to school to get her PhD in philosophy, worked, and had three children.”

 Grady and Fauci got married in 1985.
 They have three adult daughters: Jennifer, Megan and Alison.

 Their children are all grown and out of the house, but Grady and Fauci have maintained a large home for their daughters to visit.
-A search of online property records shows the couple bought their 4,000 square-foot, 4-bedroom Washington, D.C. home in 2014.
-The house was valued approximately $1.9 million in 2019.
+A search of online property records shows the couple bought their 4,000-square-foot, four-bedroom Washington, D.C., home in 2014.
+The house was valued at approximately $1.9 million in 2019.